Life on Main Street

 Before Bentley Park

 Dr. McLaughlin had given helpful advice to a Yugoslavian cane cutter, who complained of occasionally getting insects in his ear.
 The suggested treatment involved shining a light directly into the ear.
-The insect, being attracted by the light, makes its way towards the light, thus vacating the ear-drum.
+The insect, being attracted by the light, makes its way towards the light, thus vacating the eardrum.
+What the good doctor did not know, was that his cane cutter patient did not have a torch, preferring to use candles when in need of additional light.

 Rugby League Days